thorlauridsen/spring-webflux-kotlin-coroutines/README.md

 springdoc-openapi-starter-webflux = { module = "org.springdoc:springdoc-openapi-starter-webflux-ui", version.ref = "springdoc" }
 ```

-Spring Webflux and Kotlin Coroutines Reactor allows us to set controller functions as
+Spring WebFlux and Kotlin Coroutines Reactor allows us to set controller functions as
 suspending functions.
 This means that every time a request is sent to an endpoint,
 a coroutine will be launched for the specific request.
 This allows us to be
 within a coroutine scope when executing requests.
-Additionally, Spring Webflux
+Additionally, Spring WebFlux
 provides [WebClient](https://docs.spring.io/spring-framework/reference/web/webflux-webclient.html)
 which is a HTTP client based on Reactor to support asynchronous code.